ThulierLaurent/wemanityTechnicalTest/README.md

 PHPUnit has a very thorough reference manual.
 It would be particularly useful to explore the [Data Providers](https://phpunit.readthedocs.io/en/8.1/writing-tests-for-phpunit.html#data-providers) section.

+__
+Written by Laurent Thulier
+__

+You can clone this project with develop or master branch.
+You only need to execute phpunit or texttest_fixture.
+Nothing mentioned views in HTML/CSS, so it's only in console.
+It was the first time I developed with PHPUnit.
+I discovered the documentation step by step.

 Git Flow
 ----

-It's been installed with Composer.
+It's been installed with Composer during the development.
 It's the best tool for versioning a project
-Simple to use and wonderful architecture
+Simple to use and wonderful architecture.

+I mostly used feature (many branches but not all on github), relase.
+In case of, to show my skills, I pushed everything !

 Testing
 ----